Extrapolation of solvability of the parabolic $L^p$ Neumann problem on bounded Lipschitz cylinders

 Using this and the equation above it then follows that

 since on a set of size $O(1)$ clearly $\|\cdot\|_{L^1}\le C\|\cdot\|_{L^p}$ with $C\sim O(1)$.

 Consider

-denoting the set of points of distance comparable to $\varepsilon>0$ to the boundary of $\partial(r^{-1}\tilde\Omega)$.
+denoting the set of points whose distance to $\partial(r^{-1}\tilde\Omega)$ is at least comparable to $\varepsilon>0$.
 We make two important observations.
 First is that $\nabla w=0$ for $t\le-1/K$ which follows from the fact that the support of $g$ is contained in the set $t>-1/K$ and therefore $w$ must be constant for $t\le-1/K$.
 Without loss of generality we assume that $w=0$ for $t\le-1/K$.
 The second observation is that